-- System date and time - Keyboard language (default US English) and Restart or Shut Down - Login: The login icon indicates the authentication type being used: Local, LDAP, or CC-SG. - A local authentication checkbox is available whenever the username "admin" is entered, and when "Allow access for local users" is enabled in either LDAP or CC-SG integration mode.
+- System date and time - Keyboard language (default US English) and Down - Login: The login icon indicates the authentication type being used: Local, LDAP, CC-SG, or SmartCard with CC-SG intergration. - A local authentication checkbox is available whenever the user name "admin" is entered, and for all users when "Allow access for local users" is enabled in either LDAP or CC-SG integration mode.